hugoduncan/dado/dev/design/adr/adr-ai-prompt.md

 ## Validation
 - All specified templates must exist
 - Data map must contain all required substitution keys
-- Templates must be valid EDN
+- Templates must be valid selmer templates
 - Final prompt should not contain any `{{key}}` sections

 ## Metrics